 - Cromolyn sodium – This nasal spray blocks chemicals that cause allergy symptoms, like histamine and leukotrienes.

-If your allergy symptoms are not controlled with an over-the-counter allergy medicine, talk to a board-certified allergist about other treatment options.
+If over-the-counter allergy medicine doesn’t relieve your allergy symptoms, talk to a board-certified allergist about other treatment options.
 It is especially important for you to seek treatment if you have allergic asthma and ragweed pollen is a trigger for you.

 With allergy shots, your doctor gives you injections of allergens in an increasing dose over time.
 You gradually become less sensitive to that allergen.